megabyte6/connect-4/README.md

 Contributions are welcome!
 [Create an issue](https://github.com/megabyte6/connect-4/issues/new/choose) or open a [pull request](https://github.com/megabyte6/connect-4/compare)!
 If you are interested in contributing but don't know where to start, check out the [existing issues](https://github.com/megabyte6/connect-4/issues) for some ideas.

 If you are on NixOS, you can use the dev shell to set up a development environment with all the necessary dependencies.
 To enter the dev shell, run `nix develop` in the project directory.
-This works well with `direnv` if you wish to use it. **If you plan to update any Gradle dependencies/plugins or similar, remember to delete `gradle.lock` and regenerate it with `nix run github:tadfisher/gradle2nix/v2 -- --task=jlinkZip` so Nix can correctly pre-download the correct versions.**
+This works well with `direnv` if you wish to use it. **If you plan to update any Gradle dependencies, plugins or similar, remember to delete `gradle.lock` and regenerate it with `nix run github:tadfisher/gradle2nix/v2 -- --task=jlinkZip` so Nix can correctly pre-download the correct versions.**

 Note:
 If editing on VSCode, run `./gradlew eclipse` to fix errors in `module-info.java` that occur due to a bug in the Java language server extension.